Cristóbal de Villalpando: Works

 Most of Villalpando's portraits have been lost, as well as a number of his religious works.
 However, one of his religious masterpieces, The Adoration of the Magi (1683), was recently discovered by an art history professor to have been hanging in the president's office at Fordham University.
-It was subsequently featured in the Metropolitan Museum of Art's Villalpando exhibition in 2017.
+It was subsequently featured in the Metropolitan Museum of Art's Villalpando exhibition, Mexican Painter of the Baroque, in 2017.

 View of the Zócalo of Mexico City (1695)

 Villalpando's painting of the main square of Mexico City is an important work not only for showing the major buildings and architectural features surrounding the capital's main square (Metropolitan Cathedral, palace of the viceroy, the palace of the archbishop, the town council or ayuntamiento building, and the enclosed commercial area, the Parían Market, and the canal alongside the Portal de las Flores), but also the activities of Mexico City residents of all races and classes.
 An important historical feature of the painting is the depiction of the fire damage to the viceroy's palace by mob in 1692.
 The viceroy of Mexico, Don Gaspar de Sandoval Silva y Mendoza, Count of Gelve, commissioned the painting by Mexico City's foremost artist of the late seventeenth century.
 Gelves was returning to Spain after a decidedly mixed record as viceroy, which saw disorder culminating in the June 1692 riot and perhaps wanted the painting as a souvenir of his period as viceroy.

 It is notable that Villalpando paints the ruined façade of the viceroy's palace and does not take artist's license to paint out this major historical event in Mexico City's history.
-Obviously, from the commercial and social activity in the Zócalo that Villalpando paints in exceptional detail, the main appears to have gone back to its normal importance.
+From the commercial and social activity in the Zócalo that Villalpando paints in exceptional detail, the main appears to have gone back to its normal importance.
 Elites in their finery brought by carriage to the square, richly stocked shops, and a plethora of Indian and casta market sellers are depicted.
 The view has been considered metonymic, where "Villalpando equates the zócalo with Mexico City.
 The harmony and prosperity the scene evokes makes it almost possible to ignore the damaged façade of the viceregal palace....
 The painting, now in the private collection of Lord Methuen at Corsham Court, UK, has been used as the cover illustration for two important books on colonial Spanish America.